phreshbrread/Microwave/README.md

 Literally just a UI microwave that serves no purpose

 ### Changelog
+- Removed an unnecessary and confusing void funtion
+- Added Exception handling
 - Added a timer countdown
 - Improved UI
 - Added number button funtions